“Just be you; everyone else is already taken.” Oscar Wilde

 Paradoxically, just being ‘you’ is the hardest thing to be.
 The Quantum World mirrors this beautifully.

 For many, I am an artist; but my family would tell you, I am simply a dreamer.
 I was lucky as, from a very early age; my dreams were shaped by the intense colours of Italy.
-We had a celebrated Italian painter friend then, Eliot, who I apparently watched sitting from a step, for hours.
+We had an Italian painter friend then, Eliot, who I apparently watched sitting from a step, for hours.
 I have never stopped drawing and making since.

 We really are just the sum of all the things we experience and the people we meet.
 This holds truer for artists than for most.
 I have been so fortunate in the people who have added to the sum of my parts.
 I cannot thank you enough.